Huang-Yuanhang/Slack/README.md

 ### Overview

 This document provides all the necessary information for a developer to continue developing and deploying the project Openhouse website.
-The website is a custom WordPress theme designed to provide an engaging and informative experience for prospective students, staff, and the academic community.
+The website is a custom WordPress theme designed to provide an engaging and informative experience for prospective students, parents, staff, and the academic community.

 ### Project Structure
 The project is structured as a custom WordPress theme built from the _s [(Underscores)](https://underscores.me/) starter theme.